 Many times, a patient has no obvious symptoms of a tibial debonding but radiographs can detect the problem and if the issue requires addressing.
 If tibial debonding occurs, a knee revision is usually necessary.
-If you are dealing with tibial debonding in your knee replacement, call skilled attorneys today to discuss further.

 What is a Tibial Tray in a Knee Replacement?